Decoder07/hms-callkit-demo/README.md

-# One to one calling application using 100ms and flutter_callkit_incoming
+# One To One Call Application

 A sample project for calling made with 100ms and flutter_callkit_incoming.